NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 In this tutorial we focus on testing NixOS configurations on a virtual machine, in these cases you can remove the `hardware-configuration.nix` import.

+Changes to the configuration need to be positioned inside the curly bracket.[^bracket]

-To be able to log in, you must uncomment the section that specifies the user "alice", or add the following lines to the configuration inside the curly bracket that contain the configuration specification:
+To be able to log in, you must uncomment the section that specifies the user `alice`, or add the following lines:
 ```nix
   users.users.alice = {
     isNormalUser = true;